toluwajosh/applied_python_programming_masterclass/0_prerequisites/data_structures_manipulation.md

 # Python Programming Essentials - Data Structures and Manipulation

-In this post, we are going to look a little deeper in how to manipulate the different data structures we have seen so far in Python programming.
+In this section, we are going to look a little deeper in how to manipulate the different data structures we have seen so far in Python programming.
 Those are `Lists` and `Dictionaries`.
 More importantly, we will look at the built-in functions for each class and use this knowledge to solve a very common technical problem.

 ## Outline